PAIDiPaidThis.com

 How to pay less

-• Book fewer hours and focus the coverage on the ceremony and speeches
+• Book fewer hours of coverage and focus the videographer's time on the ceremony and speeches, where the value is highest

-• Ask whether your photographer works with a videographer for a combined rate
+• Ask whether your photographer already works with a videographer they know, since a combined booking can come with a better rate than hiring each separately

-• Skip the drone and other extras unless your venue really calls for them
+• Skip the drone, the same-day edit and other extras unless your venue or your day genuinely calls for them

 Common questions